OSGeo/PROJ/docs/source/development/reference/functions.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The objects returned by the functions defined in this section have minimal interaction with the the functions of the
+The objects returned by the functions defined in this section have minimal interaction with the functions of the
 `C API for ISO-19111 functionality`_, and vice versa.
 See its introduction paragraph for more details.